 Scanning and copying

-The WorkCentre printer on the 2nd floor is capable of making photocopies, and scanning documents to a USB drive or email.
-Please note the following limitations:
+The WorkCentre (leftmost) printer on the 2nd floor is capable of making photocopies and scanning documents to email or a FAT32 formatted USB drive.

 Program participants are automatically added to the following mailing lists: